slspencer/tmtp/standalone/README.txt

     Any inkscape command line parameter is acceptable.
     Example: inkscape --file=foo.svg --verb=ZoomPage --verb=FullScreen --verb=FitCanvasToDrawing

-To add seam allowances to the pattern pieces in the output SVG file, open output file with Inkscape, select a pattern piece path with the path tool, and press the SHIFT key and left parenthesis key --> SHIFT(      Do this for each pattern piece in the file.
+To add seam allowances to the pattern pieces in the output SVG file, open output file with Inkscape, select a pattern piece path with the path tool, press the SHIFT key and left parenthesis key --> SHIFT(
+Do this for each pattern piece in the file.

 For printing, open the output file in GIMP.
 Save as a .PDF then print the PDF file.
 At this time Inkscape has documented SVG-to-PDF conversion problems, not present in GIMP.
 GIMP also has better printing support.
 Always check the document width & height of the SVG file, compare to the PDF file.
 The printed output should be the same document width & height as the SVG file.

 It is a known bug in this code that prevents Nautilus from rendering a thumbnail of the file.